mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 # EQUIPMENT

 The vast number of tools and devices in the universe and the variation in potential costs and values defy classification; it is impossible to note and define them all.
 The objects in this chapter are presented as indications of common qualities and values.
 Different worlds use different manufacturing techniques, design styles and even physical principles to achieve the same effect.
-A pistol on one world might resemble a conventional firearm; on another, the same type of gun might be elaborately decorated and coloured to reflect its importance in that world’s martial culture; elsewhere, it might be heavily integrated with computers to aid targeting, use bullets formed from ice mixed with plastic polymers or be constructed from sensor-baffling materials and treated woods to avoid detection by security sensors.
+A pistol on one world might resemble a conventional firearm; on another, the same type of gun might be elaborately decorated and coloured to reflect its importance in that world's martial culture; elsewhere, it might be heavily integrated with computers to aid targeting, use bullets formed from ice mixed with plastic polymers or be constructed from sensor-baffling materials and treated woods to avoid detection by security sensors.

 Each item is listed with the Tech Level needed to manufacture it, its mass (in kg) and its cost.
-If an item’s weight or cost is not listed, then its weight or cost is negligible.
+If an item's weight or cost is not listed, then its weight or cost is negligible.
 In this case, you can assume that 10 such items would mass one kg or cost Cr1 respectively.

 You should note that items are available for several Tech Levels after they first appear but it is often quite hard to find a low-tech item on a high-tech world (few TL13 spacefaring civilizations are going to produce a lot of crossbows or backpack radios).